Ghost Adventures: Ghost Adventures: Quarantine

 Ghost Adventures: Quarantine premiered on June 11, 2020, on the Travel Channel.
 The series aired as a 4 part miniseries featuring Zak and the crew locked inside his Haunted Museum for 10 days during the 2020 COVID-19 pandemic.
 The first episode of this miniseries started filming during the start of Nevada state lockdown on March 30.
 It was titled "Perimeter of Fear" where GAC investigated the Jack Kevorkian van room where women have fainted, the Natalie Wood room and a display of haunted dolls.

 Ghost Adventures: Top 10

 Ghost Adventures: Top 10 premiered on Saturday January 2, 2021, on Discovery+.
 The series aired as an 8 episode miniseries.
 Zak Bagans counts down fans' favorite moments from Ghost Adventures.
 It's a fun yet terrifying walk down memory lane as Zak revisits the scariest, funniest and most insane clips from episodes past and presents some of the crew's best paranormal evidence.

 Ghost Adventures: House Calls

 Ghost Adventures: House Calls premiered on Thursday May 19, 2022, on Discovery+.
-The series will air as an 8 part miniseries.
 Zak Bagans investigates the haunted homes of everyday people who are living in terror with nowhere else to turn; Zak and his crew enter each residence armed with equipment to document the unexplained activity.